Connecting communities

 Can I buy food and/or beverages on site?

 Yes!
-As part of the StreetFest on Central festival, there will be a number of food trucks located near Central Park.
+As part of the StreetFest on Central festival, there will be a number of food trucks located near Central Park and at Civic Square.
 Also, let’s support local—we encourage you to try the many restaurants and other businesses in the area providing food and drinks.

 Onsite food trucks: